 As misinformation became rampant with the online landscape on social media, YouTube became an important arena from education in various disciplines and K-12 settings.
 Misinformation has serious implications for how education should address this issue especially how should we teach children use social media in multimodal formats (other than texts on screen) such as YouTube to discern misinformation and scientific information.
 Despite the fact that misinformation became a serious issue for reading printed texts and multimedia texts, the studies on misinformation in various screens are still scare.
 Limited literature of misinformation mentioned YouTube and online education.
-It could be argued that many of the misinformation findings described in Table 4 (Methodologies Represented in the Sample of 174 Articles and Papers) would apply into many learning situations of face-to-face, hybrid, or online learning environments.
+It could be argued that many of the misinformation findings described in Table 1 (Methodologies Represented in the Sample of 174 Articles and Papers) would apply into many learning situations of face-to-face, hybrid, or online learning environments.

 As much influential as one could imagine with the complex and comprehensible features of online learning with videos [24, 25], misinformation is a topic that has not been much explored in educational perspectives.
-There are some analyses on YouTube misinformation videos (Goobie et al., 2019).
 Some conference paper has also provided possible ways of build automatic models using linguistic, acoustic, and engagement features for 200 videos’ annotations for helping detecting misinformation [23].
 A decade ago, Pew Internet & American Life had already stated that majority (69%) of U.S. internet users watch or download video online and 14% have posted videos [44].
 Now, probably the percentage is even more.
 YouTube is the second most popular website among all the websites available [20].
 Every single day, there are 1 billion videos being watched on YouTube.
 In addition, video social media such as TikTok also came to prominence in people’s daily sharing of videos [6].
 The growth of educational video runs concurrent with broader trends in educational video viewership [41].

 There is a gap between evidence-based research on how educators could be using YouTube as an effective educational tool to help students critically evaluate content knowledge, and common practices adopted by K-12 educators [28].
 Given that the content on YouTube can be uploaded by anyone, educating students to combat misinformation on YouTube is a critical aspect if using YouTube as an educational tool.
 Future work in this line could be devoted toward information literacy and evaluation of YouTube video content.
 For example, how to identify videos containing mistakes?
 How to teach important evaluation and critical thinking skills when viewing videos on YouTube?
 One of the instructional methodologies described in the literature was video analysis [21].
 With the continual growth of online education, it might become increasingly important to attain video evaluation and video literacy skills, yet more research is needed to identify the qualities of good educational video clips.
 Many educational videos are short productions of less than 15 minutes.
 Research on optimal methods of chunking content for video clips may be a valuable and timely area of study.